Spaces of harmonic surfaces in non-positive curvature

 To obtain a contradiction and finish the proof of Lemma \ref{trans1}, we explain that no holomorphic section such as $Z$ can exist.
 From the proof of Lemma \ref{extendsin}, $Z$ behaves at worst like the asymptotic (\ref{overz}), so it extends to a globally defined meromorphic section with a pole of order at most $1$ at $p$.
 We let $\textrm{ord}_q^{\mathbf{L}}(X)$, $\textrm{ord}_q^{\mathbf{E}}(X)$ denote the order of vanishing of $Z$ at $q$ with respect to the charts on the bundles $\mathbf{L}$ and $\mathbf{E}$ respectively.
 In this notation, The degree of the divisor for $Z$ with respect to $\mathbf{L}$ agrees with the degree of $\mathbf{L}$, so that Meanwhile, we showed earlier that This implies $2-2g \geq -1$, or $g\leq 3/2$, and this contradiction establishes the result.

 \end{subsection}

 \begin{subsection}{Harmonic embeddings: the proof of Lemma \ref{trans2}} This is similar to Lemma \ref{trans1}, so we only sketch the proof.
-As before, the lemma follows from a more general result. \begin{lem} Fix a local complex coordinate $z=x+iy$ near $p\in \Sigma$.
-Then for any three vectors $Z_j\in \mathbf{F}_p$, $j=1,\dots, 3$, we can find $\dot{\nu}\in T_\nu\mathfrak{M}^*(M)$ such that
+Lemma \ref{trans2} amounts to proving the following statement. \begin{lem} For any two vectors $Z_1\in \mathbf{F}_p$ and $Z_2\in \mathbf{F}_q$, we can find $\dot{\nu}\in T_\nu\mathfrak{M}^*(M)$ such that

 where $\mathcal{G}(\dot{\nu})=\mathbf{J}V$. \end{lem} If the lemma fails, there are vectors $U_1\in\mathbf{F}_p$, $U_2\in\mathbf{F}_q$ such that for every harmonic variation $V$, Taking the reproducing kernels for $U_1$ and $U_2$, we have a section $X:\Sigma\backslash\{p,q\}\to \mathbf{F}$ such that for all sections $W\in \Gamma(\mathbf{F})$.
 Invoking Moore's lemma and then repeating our argument from the previous subsection, one finds a section $Y:\Sigma\backslash\{p,q\}\to \mathbf{F}$ such that $Z=X+iY$ is holomorphic.
 The asymptotic (\ref{log}) ensures that $Z$ blows up strictly slower than any meromorphic section, and hence the singularities at $p$ and $q$ are removeable.
 Thus, $Z$ yields a globally defined holomorphic section, a Jacobi field, and this is a contradiction. \end{subsection}